factoriolab/factoriolab-export/README.md

    - These folders use a three-letter abbreviation for brevity when used in the URL, or a combination of three-letter abbreviations if multiple mod sets are included (e.g. `bobang` for Bob's and Angel's)
 1. Add an entry for this mod set in `factoriolab\src\data\index.ts`
    - This should include the folder name as the `id`, a friendly name as the `name`, and `game: Game.Factorio`
+   - Also add the `id` of the mod to the end of the `hash` array in the same file
 1. Double check the `defaults` object in `data.json` to ensure reasonable defaults are used for this data set
-1. In the FactorioLab repository, run the command `npm run process-mod abc` where `abc` is the folder name you chose for the data
-   - This command adds the average color to each icon in the data set, which is used in the Flow view
 1. Run the application and load the data set, then refresh the page
 1. If the calculator fails to find a solution within five seconds, update the `disabledRecipes` in `defaults`
    - A suggested default for this will also be logged to the browser console